On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Related Work

 Our work is related to methods that learn semantically-meaningful latent variables.
 Some use dimensionality reduction methods~\citep{chan2015pcanet, kingma2013auto}, while others uncover higher level human-relatable concepts by dimensionality reduction (e.g. for speech~\citep{chorowski2019unsupervised} and language~\citep{unsupervised_sentiment, 8668423}).
 More recently~\citet{locatello2018challenging} shows that meaningful latent dimensions cannot be acquired in a completely unsupervised setting, implying the necessity of inductive biases for discovering meaningful latent dimensions.
-Our work uses indirect supervision from the classifier of interest to discover semantically meaningful latent dimensions. \citet{chen2019looks} uses representative training patches to explain a prediction in a self-interpretable framework for image classification, whereas our method provides top training patches for each concept and can be applied on given models and different data types.
+Our work uses indirect supervision from the classifier of interest to discover semantically meaningful latent dimensions. \citet{chen2019looks} uses the representative training patches to explain a prediction in a self-interpretable framework for image classification. \citet{koh2020concept} learn models that first predict human labeled concepts, then use concept scores to predict model. \citet{goyal2019explaining} measures the causal effect of concepts by using a conditional VAE model.
+These methods either require a training model from scratch or training a generative model, whereas our method can be applied on given models and different data types.